|The Karuna Foundation does not accept unsolicited proposals. Funding is based on ongoing initiatives.|

 The Karuna Foundation sought to work with a Bhutanese partner on a lighthouse high-performance building project that would combine local materials and international expertise to demonstrate the feasibility of energy efficient construction to the Bhutanese building community.
 The Bhutan Foundation connected the Karuna Foundation with the Jigme Singye Wangchuck School of Law (JSWL) project team in early 2014.
 The JSWL is led by Her Royal Highness Ashi Sonam Dechan Wangchuck, a princess of Bhutan and a Stanford and Harvard Law graduate.
 The JSWL team is assembling a curriculum, faculty, and campus for the study of Bhutanese Law in the hills above Paro, Bhutan.
 The JSWL will be the first Law School in Bhutan and help the burgeoning democracy to serve the interests of the people.

-With the help of Portland partner Cory Hawbecker from Holst architect, Seattle partner Dan Whitmore, of Indicator Consulting in Seattle, as well as Thorsten Chlupp, of Arctic Sun in Fairbanks, the Karuna Foundation is providing expertise and resources to enhance the build out of the Jigme Singye School of Law campus.
+With the help of Portland partners Cory Hawbecker and Yuki Bowman, from Holst architect, Seattle partner Dan Whitmore, of Indicator Consulting in Seattle, as well as Thorsten Chlupp, of Arctic Sun in Fairbanks, the Karuna Foundation is providing expertise and resources to enhance the build out of the Jigme Singye School of Law campus.